 1914-20

-In the early years on the Westhampton campus, music ensembles were directed by faculty from across the University: Eugene C. Bingham (Chemistry) led the Mandolin Club, and J.M.D.
+In the earliest years on the Westhampton campus, music ensembles were directed by faculty from a variety of departments: Eugene C. Bingham (Chemistry) led the Mandolin Club, and J.M.D.
 Olmsted (Biology) was director of the Richmond College Glee Club.
 H. H. Seay (Economics) also led the Mandolin Club, as well as the College Orchestra, which was actually a dance band with constantly changing instrumentation.
-In 1916 the Scottish-born organist and composer F. Flaxington Harker (1876-1936) was hired as the University’s first Director of Music, teaching piano and leading both the Richmond College Glee Club and the co-ed Vesper Choir.
-His wife, Edith Clarke Harker (1875-1952), also taught piano and co-hosted Saturday afternoon musicales in the Blue Room of Westhampton Hall.
+This arrangement was due, in part, to a lack of funds to hire trained music faculty.
+In 1916 the Scottish-born organist and composer F. Flaxington Harker (1876-1936) became the University’s first Director of Music, teaching piano and leading both the Richmond College Glee Club and the co-ed Vesper Choir.
+His wife, Edith Clarke Harker (1875-1952), taught piano and voice, and co-hosted Saturday afternoon musicales in the Blue Room of Westhampton Hall.
+Additionally, a few local music teachers were authorized to give instrumental lessons to Westhampton students.

 1921-30